-looking for an online platform to, create, market, host and sell your online courses then you have come to the right place.
+If you are an online course creator, teacher, instructor, or blogger and looking for the best platform to create, market, host, and sell your online courses then you have come to the right place.

-Today, I am going to share the best websites to create, host, market and sell your online training courses.
-Some of them also support online coaching which means you can earn money by coaching your students online one-to-one or one-to-many even if you don't have online courses but have passion for teaching.
+Today, I am going to share the best online paltforms to create, host, market, and sell your online training courses.
+Some of them also support online coaching which means you can earn money by coaching your students online one-to-one or one-to-many even if you don't have online courses but have a passion for teaching.

 Online teaching is becoming bigger and bigger with so many bloggers, professionals, programmers are creating online courses and making good money.